CalinCezar/Excalibur-Project/README.md

 ```bash
 cd Excalibur-Project
 ```

+3. There find the `.env.template ` file and dublicate it

+Open the `.env` file and replace the placeholder value with your actual key

-3. Run docker container for Weaviate
+4. Run docker container for Weaviate

 ```bash
 docker-compose up
 ```

-4. Create a virtual environemnt
+5. Create a virtual environemnt

 ```bash
 python3 -m venv venv
 ```

-5. Activate the virtual environment for Linux/Mac
+6. Activate the virtual environment for Linux/Mac
 ```bash
 source venv/bin/activate